Jagouris/flexagon/documentation.md

-# pageQuery Documentation
+#  Documentation
-This is the documentation for the pageQuery library in Javascript.
-Every current function and HTML tag provided by pageQuery is listed here.
+This is the documentation for the Flexagon library in Javascript.
+Every current function and HTML tag provided by Flexagon is listed here.
 # HTML

 <details>
 <summary><h2>&lt;binder /&gt</h2></summary>
-pageQuery works by using a bespoke element called the binder element:
+Flexagon works by using a bespoke element called the binder element:

 ```HTML
 <binder>...content...</binder>